efimovalex/stackerr/README.md

 [![Build Status](https://travis-ci.org/efimovalex/stackerr.svg?branch=master)](https://travis-ci.org/efimovalex/stackerr)
 [![Go Report Card](https://goreportcard.com/badge/github.com/efimovalex/stackerr)](https://goreportcard.com/report/github.com/efimovalex/stackerr) [![codecov](https://codecov.io/gh/efimovalex/stackerr/branch/master/graph/badge.svg)](https://codecov.io/gh/efimovalex/stackerr) [![GoDoc](https://godoc.org/github.com/efimovalex/stackerr?status.svg)](https://godoc.org/github.com/efimovalex/stackerr)

 An error implementation with StatusCode and Stacktrace

+It implements the Golang error interface

+You can use Status Code to better identify the answer you need to report to the client.

+Makes debugging easier by logging the functions the error passes through and by adding the ability to log context on each function pass of the error, so that you can create a path of the error through your application.

 ## Install